najibels/FinalCapstone/README.md

 ### Manager
 - As a  manager,I want to create and edit album information, so I can update the store if we have more products or have to change prices.

+## Technical Archeticure

+## DataBase Schema

 ## Lessons Learned
 - To use Spring JPA over Spring Hibernate
+- To create a clear plan and use of  application before starting
+- Ask for help when stuck and to make user resources online and people
+- Better understanding of individual Project management

 ## Technical challenges
--COnverting From Spring Hibernate to Spring JPA
+-Converting From Spring Hibernate to Spring JPA
+- Connecting front end to back end (ThymeLeaf)
+- CSS/Styling issues

+## What additional features could be added in the future
+- Payment options